goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

 Open this URL (`https://fgt.company/saml/?acs`) in a browser and choose `Login Locally`.

 **Method 2**:
-Open the CLI and set the login page back to normal
+Open the CLI and set the login page back to normal.

 ```bash
 config system saml